johannbarbie/BitcoindClient4J/README.md

     <version>0.1.0</version>
   </dependency>
 ```
-After doing this, you can code away.
+Having dependencies resolved, you can code away.
 First initialize the Factory:
 ```java
   BitcionClientFactory clientFactory =
       new BitcionClientFactory(